jbrown2155/week_12_NLP/README.md

 ### 1 - Sentiment Analysis

-Use the [newsapi](https://newsapi.org/) to pull the latest news articles for Bitcoin and Ethereum and create a DataFrame of sentiment scores for each coin.
+Using the [newsapi](https://newsapi.org/) I pulled the latest news articles for Bitcoin and Ethereum and created a DataFrame of sentiment scores for each coin.

 I used descriptived statistics to answer the following questions:

 > Which coin had the highest mean positive score?
->
+>   Bitcoin with score of .068100

 > Which coin had the highest negative score?
->
+>   Ethereum with a max compound score of .735100

 > Which coin had the highest positive score?
+>   Ethereum with score of .167000

 ---